-Ceresco representatives are agronomists or technicians members of the company’s Agronomy Department.
-These specialists meet producers to negotiate production contracts for Ceresco’s Non-GMO Identity Preserved or conventional soy varieties intended for human consumption.
-In addition, they can negotiate purchase agreements with producers for the production of other varieties required by some of Ceresco’s clients.
+Ceresco representatives are either agronomists or trained technicians of the company’s Agronomy Department.
+Besides their past education and experience, each Ceresco representative undergoes extensive training by the company’s more senior agronomists prior to getting their own territory.
+These specialists meet producers to negotiate production contracts for Ceresco’s Non-GMO, Identity Preserved or conventional soy varieties that are intended for human consumption.
+In addition, they can negotiate purchase agreements with producers to produce other varieties required by some of Ceresco’s clients.

-The price of soybean is determined based on the type of product, crop quantity, storage, delivery location and shipping timeline.
-The price varies based on the offer and demand and is comprised of three integral elements, including the term contract, the base price and the premium.
+The price of soybean is determined based on the type of variety, crop quantity, storage, delivery location and shipping timelines.
+The price varies based on offer and demand and is comprised of four integral elements: the CBOT (Chicago Board of Trade) Term Contract, the Base price, the variety premium and sometimes a storage premium.

-The base price reflects the exchange rate between the American and Canadian dollars.
-The local offer and demand also influence the base price.
+The base price reflects the difference in exchange rate between the US and Canadian dollar values.
+The local offer and demand also influences the base price.

-The variety premium refers to the premium paid for producing a specific variety of soybean.
-Generally speaking, the premium is adjusted based on the specific care required by each variety.
-For instance, the more care involved in growing a particular variety, the higher the premium.
+The variety premium refers to the premium paid for producing a specific type of soybean.
+Generally speaking, the premium is adjusted based on the specific care required and yield potential of a variety.
+For instance, the more care involved in growing a particular variety and/or the lower its yield potential, the higher the premium.

 See all varieties